ics-software-engineering/play-example-mysql/README.md

 **Running this application**

-To test out your MySQL installation using this application, do the following:
+To test your MySQL installation using play-example-mysql, do the following:

   * Install and run MySQL as described above.
   * Define the three environment variables as specified above.
-  * Download the system, cd into the directory, and invoke "play run".
+  * Download the source code, cd into the directory, and invoke "play run".
+(Using the run command invokes Play in "development mode", which will run evolutions to set up the appropriate tables in your MySQL database.)
   * Retrieve the system in your browser at http://localhost:9000
   * Refresh the page.
 You should see the top line change to indicate a new number of page retrievals.
   * Stop the system (control-D in the Play console).
 You will return to the shell.
   * Invoke "play run" again, and refresh the page in your browser.
 You should see an updated number of page retrievals indicating that the state of the database survived a web server restart.

 CloudBees deployment
 ====================

-You will normally want to do local development in Play's "development mode" in order for Play to manage the database schemas (table definitions) for you automatically.
+You will normally want to do local development in Play's "development mode" so that Play can manage and evolve the database schemas (table definitions) for you automatically.
 That's a big win.
-The major conceptual change in CloudBees deployment is the use of Play's "production mode", where database schemas must be managed manually.
+The major conceptual change for CloudBees deployment is that it uses Play's "production mode", which requires database schemas to be managed manually.

 So, to deploy your application to CloudBees, you must:

-  1. Disable database evolutions.
+  1. Create the Play application stack on CloudBees.
-  2. Manually create and maintain the table structure of your database.
+  2. Manually create the table structure of your database.
+  3. Disable database evolution.
+  4. Deploy a distribution of the application to CloudBees.

-Here's one way to do it.
+Here's one of several possible ways to accomplish the above four steps.

-**Use ClickStart to create a full Play application stack.**
+**Create the Play application stack on CloudBees.**

 Login to CloudBees, and use the ClickStart mechanism to create a new default Play application.
 For this example, I created a CloudBees application called "play-mysql".
 I recommend that you keep your CloudBees application names to 16 characters or less in order to avoid truncation.

-**Manually recreate the structure of your local database in the CloudBees database.**
+**Manually create the table structure of your database.**

 As part of your local development, you will have created the folder conf/evolutions/default containing a set of .sql files with all of the SQL commands necessary to create your